 The Hilton Milwaukee City Center welcomes two pets up to 75 lbs for an additional fee of $50 per stay.
 Nightly rates start at $122.

-Coco at the the Kimpton Everly Hotel in Hollywood
+Coco at the the Kimpton Everly Hotel

 If the lobby at the Kimpton Everly is indeed Hollywood’s hippest gathering place, it probably owes some of its appeal to Coco, its Director of Pet Relations.
 With its chic rooftop pool, evening wine hour (Fido is welcome to join), and custom-designed bikes available to guests, the Kimpton is a welcome breath of cool amid the city’s bustle.
 The stylish, modern rooms are equipped with a yoga mat and come with panoramic views of either the LA skyline or the Hollywood Hills and that iconic Hollywood sign.
 Oh, and your dog gets a dog mattress by Casper, food and water bowls, and courtesy bags.
 Coco’s human co-workers also keep a list of nearby pet-friendly restaurants, parks, groomers and boutiques.